For Windows 8 and later, please skip to the Licensing section below.

 For Windows 7, you can then re-run the installer in-session to install just the VNC Mirror Driver component, which will greatly enhance performance.

 N.B.
 When connected by RDP, you will not have access to the VNC Server icon.
-This is because RDP doesn't actually show the console session by default (the screen you'd see if you were sitting in front of the computer).
+This is because RDP doesn't actually show the console session (the screen you'd see if you were sitting in front of the computer).
 It creates its own virtual session, meaning that VNC Server is in fact running correctly in the background, but the system tray icon will be showing on the console session, not within your virtual user session.